-At a glance | Our opinion | Nutrition | More about | Solimo Nutritional Drink vs | Conclusion | Verdict
+At a Glance | Our opinion | Nutrition | More about | Solimo Nutritional Drink vs | Conclusion | Verdict

 Amazon is the biggest online retailer and one of the most influential brands.
 From books, to electronics and entertainment, they sell and now produce an infinite array of items.
 In this array, their Solimo sub-brand offers household items like freezing bags, shampoos, but also food and supplements.
-The last additon to this wild offering is a Solimo Nutritional Drink.
+The last addition to this wild offering is a Solimo Nutritional Drink.
 What exactly is a nutritional drink?
 Is it a complete food?
 Something you can replace your meals with.
 The short answer is NO, and here is why.

 Solimo Nutritional Drink Review

 Ingrediens: Water, maltodextrin, sugar, milk protein concentrate, soybean oil, soy protein isolate, natural and artificial flavour, contains 0.5% or less of: canola oil, potassium citrate, corn oil, magnesium phosphate, calcium phosphate, salt, soy lecithin, magnesium chloride, ascorbic acid, carrageenan, choline chloride, sodium citrate, ferric pyrophoshate, alpha-tocopheryl acetate, potassium chloride, zinc sulphate, sucralose, vitamin A palmitate, niacinamide, manganese sulfate, calcium pantothenate, copper sulfate, vitamin D3, pyridoxine hydrochloride, thiamine hydrochloride, acesulfame-potassium, riboflavin, folic acid, biotin, potassium iodide, sodium molybdate, chromium chloride, sodium selenite, phylloquinone, cyanocobalamin.

 % of Energy from each macronutrient

 % of Recommended Intake per serving

 - RI based on 2,500kcal